LukeShu/leaguer/docs/DesignDocument.md

     when not logged in).

 main/homepage.html
-  : This page has 3 basic options.
-Visually simple – two large buttons
+  : This page is visually simple.
+In addition to the basic functions
-    on a white screen, and a search bar above them.
-The search bar will cause a POST request to the search controller.
-Log in (which will cause a POST to the login controller) and “Go to Tournament” in which you enter a tournament title.
-This interacts with the Homepage Controller.
+    of `layouts/application`, this page has a “Go to Tournament” text area, in which you enter a tournament title, and will take you to the relevent tournament page.

 main/edit.html
   : This page is a form for editing the server-wide configuration,